johnnymetz/johnny-metz-blog/content/blog/nplusone.md

             yield
 ```

 Now an `NPlusOneError` will be raised in any unit test if it contains an N+1 violation.
-Here's the exception message for our old buggy version of `print_songs`.
+Here's the exception message for our old version of `print_songs` that did NOT use `select_related`.

 ```text
 nplusone.core.exceptions.NPlusOneError: Potential n+1 query detected on `Song.artist`